dwyl/PWA-Liveview/README.md

 <br/>
 <div align="center"><img width="1425" alt="Screenshot 2024-12-29 at 13 15 19" src="https://github.com/user-attachments/assets/f5e68b4d-6229-4736-a4b3-a60fc813b6bf" /></div>
 <br/>
-* a collaborative flight animation.
-Two users can enter their geolocation and share it.
+* a collaborative flight animation with a map (`Leaflet`) using _vector tiles_ (for the cache weight).
+When a user sets the departure and arrival of a route, it appears on any other users' screen.
-Once ready, a great circle joining these two points is computed using a `WebAssembly` compute container  - coded and compiled with `zig` - and drawn into a canvas rendered in a `Leafletjs` map.
+Once ready, a great circle joining these two points is computed using a `WebAssembly` compute container  - coded and compiled with `zig` - and drawn into a canvas rendered in a `Leafletjs` map using vector tiles with `Maptiler`.

-The data is saved and sent to `Phoenix` which in turn saves into the backend database.
+> ❗️You need to add `topbar` as a package, and not bring in the hardcoded copy in the "/vendor" folder (to remove an installation error with `maptiler`).

-The fgreat circle computation works offline as we use a `WebAssembly` WASM module (CPU intensive task).
+The great circle computation works offline as we use a `WebAssembly` WASM module (CPU intensive task).

 The filght animation is a simple JavaScript loop.